Q: What types of property does Strettons sell by auction?

 Occasionally auction lots are sold or withdrawn prior to the sale.
 Check with us on the working day before the sale to make sure your particular lot is still going to be offered.

-Auction is a transparent, efficient and cost effective way of selling property.
+An auction is a transparent, efficient and cost-effective way of selling property.